FooBaR: Fault Fooling Backdoor Attack on Neural Network Training

 \subsection{System and attacker model}

 As previously discussed, we assume the attacker will have physical access to a device performing a neural network training.
-We assume the attacker can observe the inputs to the training process and selectively injects faults during the computation.
+We assume the attacker can observe the inputs to the training process and selectively inject faults during the computation.
 For instance, an attacker targeting a digit recognition network can selectively attack the network while an image in the class `$8$' is given as input.

-Additionally, we assume an attacker can recover a subset of the trained network's weights and biases, for instance by using side-channel analysis~\cite{csi_nn}.
+Additionally, after the network is trained with the backdoor injected, we assume an attacker can recover a subset of the infected model's weights and biases, for instance by using side-channel analysis~\cite{csi_nn}.
 We do not require however that an attacker can necessarily retrieve \emph{all} weights, since as we will discuss in the following this will be in general not necessary.